RoyKlaasseBos/royklaassebos.github.io/README.md

               </ul>

               <div class="review">Review</div>
-              <p>Characteristic of Kevin’s teaching style is a step by step approach using very detailed Jupyter Notebooks which contain a lot of comments and easy-to-understand explanations and thus makes it excellent reference material (check out his Github page!).
+              <p>Characteristic of Kevin’s teaching style is a step by step approach using very detailed Jupyter Notebooks which contain a lot of comments and easy-to-understand explanations and thus makes it excellent reference material (check out his <a href="https://github.com/justmarkham" target="_blank">Github</a> page!).
 Because he explains every single line of code he types you will fully understand what you are doing which makes his videos accessible to newcomers.
 Although most videos stay at a basic level plenty of additional resources (blogs/videos/books) are included and mentioned throughout the videos series for further deepening.</p>
               <i>Tip:</i> The last video in the series is a live recording from PyCon 2016; if you have watched the previous videos you can skip the first 24 minutes and start with part 2: Representing text as numerical data.</p>
           </div>
         </ol>